Account Takeover 2021 Annual Report: Prevalence, Awareness and Prevention

 |None of the above||3%|

-While the majority of account takeover victims changed their passwords, 35 percent added advanced authentication methods, 32 percent added security questions, and 22 percent added both antivirus software and VPNs.
+While the majority of account takeover victims changed their passwords, 35 percent added advanced authentication methods, 32 percent added security questions, and 22 percent added both antivirus software and VPNs such as Surfshark.
 Only 19 percent installed a password manager, while 17 percent installed identity theft protection services.

 Given the large increase in account takeovers throughout the global pandemic, the account takeover market is increasing with it.
 Business and personal internet users can lessen the likelihood of account takeovers by choosing strong passwords for their accounts and adding multi-factor authentication and security questions when available.